czhc/aurora-deep-dive/lab5/README.md

     ![image45](./img/image045.png)

-1. Change the directory to the "serverlessDB" and run the command: `pip install -r requirements.txt –target .`
+1. Change the directory to the "serverlessDB" and run the command: `pip install -r requirements.txt -target`.

     ![image46](./img/image046.png)